 Post-secondary students from Canadian universities are challenged to submit a proposal of their payload design in accordance with constraints set by the Canadian Space Agency (CSA) and SEDS-Canada.
-Any student team from a post-secondary academic institution can submit a proposal for their experiment, and the top teams will have the opportunity to build and launch their experiment in Timmins, Ontario, during mid-August to mid-September, 2023.
+Any student team from a post-secondary academic institution can submit a proposal for their experiment, and the top teams will have the opportunity to build and launch their experiment in Timmins, Ontario, around June 2024.
 Students will be responsible for overseeing the execution of their experiment.